Perrishnikov/Salsify-Pipeify-v2/readme.md

     Use Pipeify to validate PLM1 as it will do NIO.
 [] Yes - should allow for export to PLM1 and original [] Create helper symbols to copy and paste
+[] Need to add any type row or change the Type...
+(Activated Charcoal )

 ---
 [] Drag n drop rows